puppetlabs/puppetlabs-acl/README.md

  * The 8.3 short filename format used in some versions of Windows is not supported.

- * We don't recommend using the acl module with Cywin, because it can yield inconsistent results --- especially when using Cygwin SSHD with public key authentication.
+ * We don't recommend using the acl module with Cygwin, because it can yield inconsistent results --- especially when using Cygwin SSHD with public key authentication.
 For example, the 'Administrator' identity might work normally on Windows 2012, but on Windows 2008 it might be translated to 'cyg_server' (or vice-versa).

  * Unicode encoding isn't supported in the `identity`, `group`, or `owner` parameters.